Zaidtech/Machine-Learning---Octave/Linear-Regression/ex1/Making_Repository_guide.md

  git clone creates a local clone of remote repo.

  The URL can be found on this page under **CODE** dropdown can be found [on this page.](https://github.com/auvzhcet/Documentation)

+ ### Saving changes to the repo
+ **git add / git commit**
+ Once you have completed with cloning and and working on project
+ * add changes to staging area

+       git add <file names or the whole dir(./ )>

+ * Commit those changes

+        git commit -m "Message about the commit"